WhiteDG/ProgressView/README.md

 ```
 2. In the Activity

-you can also set all of the attributes in activity
+You can also configure attributes directly in the activity.
 ```
 horizontalProgressView.setXXXX();
 // for example: